Southeastern Minnesota Suzuki Association

 We offer a host of activites for students to be part of.
 Each month throughout the academic year, students of all instruments attend group lessons where they work on technique, practice their repertoire, and have fun with friends.
 Every other year in the fall, SEMSA organizes a workshop that we call Gasshuku.
 At this weekend retreat, students gain additional experienceby working with guest clinicians from around the country, while parents have a chance to participate in lectures on topics relevant to their role as practice partners and guides.
 The last Gasshuku was held in November 2016.
 Finally, SEMSA puts on periodic special workshops like the Improvisation workshop held in January 2016.

 If you are a Suzuki student in a participating studio, we invite you to join our organization and particpate in group lessons, honor recitals, ensemble recitals, and workshops.
 If you are looking to begin Suzuki instruction, see our list of participating studios for individual teachers.
-Finally, if you are a looking to establish a studio in our area, we encourage you see our page for prospective teachers.

 For over thirty-five years the Southeastern Minnesota Suzuki Association has been, and will continue to be, an organization that welcomes families of all cultural and socio-economic backgrounds.